benjamin5252/web-worker-nuxt3-example/README.md

-# Nuxt 3 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+# How to use web worker in nuxt3 app example

 ## Setup